 We have been environmentally certified since 2013 and work to decrease our negative effect on the environment.
 But we also want to increase our positive environmental impact by our research, environmental monitoring and assessment, education, collaboration and communication.

 The Department of Ecology and the Department of Crop Production Ecology (Ecology Centre) are certified according to standard ISO 14001: 2015 together with the Swedish Species Information Centre and the Swedish Biodiversity Centre (former Naturicum).
 Grimsö research station is also included.
 We share a common environmental management system.

 We base our environmental work on SLU's general environmental policy:

 - SLU contributes to an ecological, social and financial sustainable development.

-- Environmental awareness and environmental aspects must be integrated in all decision-making and in all activities of all SLU’s work units.
+- Environmental thinking and environmental aspects are integrated in all decision-making and are part of all activities within SLU's organisational units.

 1. Reduce environmental impact from energy consumption